NATIONAL CRIMINAL DEFENSE COLLEGE FACULTY

 Byron Conway

-Byron L. Conway Jr. is the current Director of Diversity, Equity, & Inclusion for the Office of Respondent Parent Counsel in Denver, CO.
-Prior to his current position, Byron was a trial attorney with the Federal Defender Program, Inc. in Atlanta, GA.
-Byron started his legal career as a staff attorney in the trial division of the Public Defender Service for the District of Columbia, where he tried complex felonies before the D.C.…Read More
+Byron L. Conway Jr. is the Executive Director for the Federal Defenders program for the Middle District of Georgia.
+Prior to his current position, he was the Director of Diversity, Equity, & Inclusion for the Office of Respondent Parent Counsel in Denver, CO and was also a trial attorney with the Federal Defender Program, Inc. in Atlanta, GA.…Read More

 Biography